 The reality is, those that are somewhere outside the binary model of gender and societal norms suffer from dysphoria, hating themselves and their bodies, at least this was what I learned when trying to obtain permission from a model to use her Instagram account as reference photographs.
 Having suffered from depression, I find it particularly alarming that 41% of transgendered people had attempted suicide according to one study.

-With the encouragement of Art Frenzie Gallery in Wilton Manors, Florida, I created the Androgynous Project with the help of American androgynous model, Loring MaCall, American cosplay model, Rune De LaVince, American actor, model, writer, Alita LaShae and Malaysian androgynous model, Joash Kong.
-I sought to capture their beauty and look past all the obvious questions, such as what pronouns to use.
+With the encouragement of Art Frenzie Gallery in Wilton Manors, Florida, I am working on the Androgynous Project with the help of models, Loring MaCall, Rune De LaVince, Alita LaShae, Joash Kong, Natalie Lenz and Millie Rose Evans.
+I seek to capture their beauty and look past all the obvious questions, such as what pronouns to use.
 More importantly, there seems to be some cosmic mystery at work, the interplay of yin and yang within the soul and the achievement of balance between polar opposites.
 And such are heavenly mysteries, the things that completely baffle us.
 And so another artist chooses to respond to a peerless muse.